lilywchen/FactPICO/README.md

 ## Citation

-If you found any of these resources useful, please consider citing the following paper.
+If you found any of these resources useful, please consider citing the [FactPICO paper](https://arxiv.org/abs/2402.11456).

 ```{bibtex}
 @misc{joseph2024factpico,